vintagefilmography/sankyo_real_time_capture/README.md

 If you continue pressing the button, the unit will cycle through several brightness levels.
 Leave it at the lowest.
 Holding the button will turn the unit off.
 Install the light in the place where the old light goes.
-It should fit in with the botton in the socket hole
+It should fit in with the bottom in the socket hole
 and the housing fitting into the heat shield recess.
 Run amcap.exe and turn the preview on as per the instructions below.
-Note, you may neeed to advance the film a bit to making sure that the shutter is not coverineg the light.
+Note, you may need to advance the film a bit to making sure that the shutter is not coverineg the light.
 The film frame should be displayed on the computer screen.
 Adjust focus by sliding the camera in and out while
 pulling on the focus control.
 If the frame is tilted , adjust it by rotating the camera a bit.
-If the frame is too high or low, adjust it by turning the projector front height adjustment on the bottom of the projector.
 Now you are reeady to run the capture.
 Follow the instructions below.

 ## Operating Instructions
 Download Release folder as a zip file by clicking on the Code button from the top of this page.
 Download into your locala work directory.
 Unzip it there.